sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist376.rst

   E.g. Avisynth would automatically add ``USER_CLASSIC_PLUGINS`` at the beginning, but if no such entry exist, it kept being in the folder list as ``<current_directory>\USER_CLASSIC_PLUGINS\``.
   Now this false entry is removed.
+- Fix: Overlay specific modes give proper error message if 32-bit float is not supported

 Optimizations
 ~~~~~~~~~~~~~